Tateyama Mountain Range 立山連峰

 Tsurugi follows the same rules as Tateyama with the caveat that early-spring hiking is much more dangerous on the more difficult mountain.

-For the Tateyama to Kamikochi hike, mid-July to mid-October is best.
+For the Tateyama to Kamikochi hike, mid-July to early October is best.
 Earlier in the season, residual snow presents problems for the lightly-equipped and some huts will not be open, discouraging amateur hikers.